Lessons I learned from an online workshop

 Workshops that are

-Obviously, the lecture Traci had to endure wasn’t a workshop.
+The lecture Traci had to endure wasn’t a workshop.
 Genuine workshops include significant, frequent, and appropriate work by participants, guided by leaders.
 The leaders typically have significant content-specific experience.
 However, they also need adequate facilitation skills to guide the group through the session’s activities.

 Some workshops are better described as trainings, where the participants are novices and the leader supplies the vast majority of the content and learning environment.
 However, most workshops I’ve led included professionals with significant skills and experience.